junxit/us-congress-bills-113/metadata.md

 - 2013-01-18 — Introduced in House
 - 2013-01-18 — Introduced in House
 - 2013-01-18 — Referred to the House Committee on Transportation and Infrastructure.
+- 2013-01-21 — Referred to the Subcommittee on Water Resources and Environment.
+- 2013-10-29 — Committee Consideration and Mark-up Session Held.
+- 2013-10-29 — Ordered to be Reported by Voice Vote.
+- 2013-10-29 — Subcommittee on Water Resources and Environment Discharged.
+- 2014-03-06 — Placed on the Union Calendar, Calendar No. 279.
+- 2014-03-06 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-375.
+- 2014-03-06 — Reported by the Committee on Transportation and Infrastructure.
+H. Rept.
+113-375.